satishayare07/FUTURE_DS_01/README.md

 ---

 ## Project Overview
 This repository contains all three dashboards completed as part of the Data Science & Analytics Internship with Future Interns.
-The projects focus on **sales performance**, **customer retention**, and **marketing funnel analysis** using Power BI.
+The projects focus on **sales performance**  using Power BI.

 ---